ntampellini/TSCoDe/TO_DO.md

 # To Do List
-. debug trimolecular TSs poses
+(solved?) debug trimolecular TSs poses
 . if molecule read fails, do not go on
 .
 Introduce correct reactive atom matching in trimolecular TSs .
 Work out pure Mopac constraints